Postdoctoral researcher

 Anthony Bosco

-His research focuses on high-order discontinuous Galerkin methods for compressible flows, with a broader interest in partial differential equations, numerical analysis, turbulence modelling, and scientific computing.
+My research focuses on high-order methods for hyperbolic problems and compressible flows, with a broader interest in the discretization of partial differential equations, numerical analysis, and scientific computing.

 Portrait of Anthony Bosco